kbarbey/Master-Thesis/README.md

     6. Some Ozone in 4000-5000 range but minimal.

 Above that, it's a mess.
-Once I have Molecfit or Telfit working, I'll try to compute a periodogram in a problematic zone by correcting each spectra.
+Once I have Molecfit or Telfit working, I'll try to compute a periodogram in a problematic zone by correcting each spectra -> ok no that's clearly too computationnally expensive.

 2. Wv ranges : Computing errors as a function of range size but inside the 4000-5000 range.